emilmannfeldt/ettkilomjol/README.md

 A recipe matchmaking app for you and your fridge.

 features:
-- ingredient to recipe matchmaking
+- Ingredient to recipe matchmaking
-- hundredes of preferences avalible to search (dietry, allergies, origins etc)
+- Hundreds of preferences avalible to search (dietry, allergies, origins etc)
-- the best recipes gathered from Swedens top recipe databases.
+- The best recipes gathered from Swedens top recipe databases.
-- easy to create grocerylists
+- Easy to create grocerylists
-- save favorite recipes
+- Save your favorite recipes
-- safe login with facebook, email or google.
+- Easy login with facebook, email or google.

 Made possible with